-Within Key Stage 3 Visual Arts we operate a rotation system alongside Design and Technology that allows groups of students to move within the different areas of the department on a rotation.
-Students will complete work that covers all strands of Design and Technology and Visual Arts including: Fine Art, Textiles, Photography, Construction, Resistant Materials and Catering.
-The students move between staff in the department who have different skills and areas of expertise.
-This allows students to have the best possible teaching and learning experience in each distinct area of the department.
-Each student will leave Key Stage 3 Design, Technology, and Visual Arts with a broad range of knowledge and expertise.
-All students’ progress will be tracked over their various KS3 rotations.
+Students will complete work that covers all Visual Arts including: Fine Art, Textiles and Photography, Each student will leave Key Stage 3 Visual Arts with a broad range of knowledge and expertise.
+All students’ progress will be tracked over KS3.
 The results from which will be used to guide their choices when selecting their options at the end of KS3.

 The main purpose of the project for Year 9 students is to consolidate the previous learning in earlier years and prepare students for the GCSE courses that follow.
-Each subject area is explored in more depth to ensure that students can fully appreciate the different aspects of Fine Art/Textiles/Photography before making choices when it comes to 'options' time.
-The theme this is centralised around is 'Surfaces' and the project gives students more creative freedom to be independent in preparation for their GCSEs.
-Observational drawing skills, Photoshop and digital photography skills and mixed media/drawing with stitch are all developed whilst students look at the interesting textures of different surfaces.
+The theme is centralised around 'Mexican Day of the Dead' and the project gives students more creative freedom to be independent in preparation for their GCSEs.
+Drawing skills, Stencilling, Painting, Biro and Printing Processes are used to develop observations of Skulls.

 Disciplines within fine art